prasidhanchan/CodeMonk/CONTRIBUTING.md

     - Change the `applicationId` in [`build.gradle.kts`](https://github.com/prasidhanchan/CodeMonk/blob/master/app/build.gradle.kts)
 - To avoid having your data polluting the main app's analytics:
     - To setup Firebase services, place [`google-services.json`](https://github.com/prasidhanchan/CodeMonk/blob/master/app/) with your own.

+# Pull requests

+- Make a pull request to the same branch you made a change not the master branch.